 We are by no means professional cookie decorators, plus we let Harper do her own decorating thing with them.
 Besides cookies taste good even if the icing is a little crazy.
 Can you tell which ones Harper decorated in the picture below.

-Roll dough out until about 1/2 inch thick.
-If you want to make the jelly cookies too, set aside half the dough or desired amount.
+Cookie Cutting Time – Roll dough out until about 1/2 inch thick.
+If you want to make the jelly cookies too, set aside half the dough or desired amount now.
 Use all the cookie shapes you want and press them into the dough.

 Place your cookies on a cookie sheet and bake for 10-12 minutes or until edges start to brown.
 While cookies are cooling start making your icing.